Pet Sounds: Side one

 "Wouldn't It Be Nice" portrays a young couple longing for adult independence.
 Asher cited it as the sole track for which he wrote lyrics to match Wilson's fully composed melody.
-Recording the band's vocals required more studio time than any other song, as the group struggled to meet Wilson's standards for their performance.
+Recording the band's vocals required more studio time than any other song, as they struggled with Wilson's performance standards.

-"You Still Believe in Me" introduces introspective themes later echoed throughout the album, exploring self-awareness of personal shortcomings amid his partner's enduring devotion.
-Wilson characterized the song as depicting a man's emotional vulnerability through an effeminate perspective.
-He and Asher crafted its ethereal introduction by plucking piano strings with a bobby pin.
+"You Still Believe in Me" introduces recurring introspective themes, exploring self-awareness of personal shortcomings amid a partner's devotion.
+Wilson characterized the song as depicting a man's emotional vulnerability from an effeminate perspective.
+He and Asher crafted its introduction by plucking piano strings with a bobby pin.